SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-29-today-i-got-shot-a-third-time.md

 ---
 layout: post
 title: Today I got shot (a third time)
-tags: PharmaAndBiotech
+tags: PharmaAndBiotech Statistics
 comments: true
 ---

 Today I got shot a third time!
 No, not a COVID-19 booster (though that's getting pretty interesting, but its time is not yet).
-Today I got the formerly-scarce Shingrix vaccine against shingles.
+Today I got the first of 2 doses of the formerly-scarce Shingrix vaccine against shingles.

 ## What's shingles?